Tejan-Das/Voice-AI-Assistant/README.md

 * "Mute"
 * "Full Screen"
 * "Tell me a joke"
-* "What is the time"
+* "Where is the karachi"

 ## Future Improvements